Snowy peaks of Savoy

 The Pillars of the Savoyard Table

-Before heading to the stove, master the ingredients that form the soul of our region in 2026.
+Before heading to the kitchen, master the ingredients that make up the soul of our terroir in 2026.

 Cheese